Request Context

 };

-export default sessionMiddleware;Keep context data small and request-specific.
+export default sessionMiddleware;Keep any request-scoped store small and request-specific.
 Do not store values that should outlive the request.

 Cloudflare Bindings